Months after Russia invaded Ukraine, the war-torn country’s researchers are battling to continue their work

 Skibina’s story is typical of many Ukrainian academics who have been forced to flee the country they love in order to continue their work.

 In Ukraine itself, the overall situation for researchers is dire.
 All grants from the national funder have been suspended as the government focuses on the war.
-Even if money is available, “universities and research institutions are regularly being targeted” across the country, Olga Polotska, executive director of the National Research Foundation of Ukraine, tells Research Europe.
+Even if money is available, “universities and research institutions are regularly being targeted” across the country, Olga Polotska, executive director of the National Research Foundation of Ukraine, tells Research Professional News.

 The situation is particularly bad in the south and east.
 “Almost every day, we see video footage of Russian missiles destroying premises of higher education institutions in Kharkiv and Mykolaiv,” says Polotska.